clauswilke/dataviz/docs/color_basics.md

 <p class="caption">(\#fig:map-Texas-income)(ref:map-Texas-income)</p>
 </div>

-**Explain diverging scales here.**
+In some cases, we need to visualize the deviation of data values in one of two directions relative to a neutral midpoint.
+One straightforward example is a dataset containing both positive and negative numbers.
+We may want to show those with different colors, so that it is immediately obvious whether a value is positive or negative as well as how far in either direction it deviates from zero.
+The appropriate color scale in this situation is a *diverging* color scale.
+We can think of a diverging scale as two sequential scales stiched together at a common midpoint, which usually is represented by a light color (Figure \@ref(fig:diverging-scales)).
+Diverging scales need to be balanced, so that the progression from light colors in the center to dark colors on the outside is approximately the same in either direction.
+Otherwise, the perceived magnitude of a data value would depend on whether it fell above or below the midpoint value.

 (ref:diverging-scales) Example diverging color scales.
+Diverging scales can be thought of as two sequential scales stiched together at a common midpoint color.
+Common color choices for diverging scales include brown to greenish blue, pink to yellow-green, and blue to red.

 <div class="figure" style="text-align: center">
 <img src="color_basics_files/figure-html4/diverging-scales-1.png" alt="(ref:diverging-scales)" width="624" />
 <p class="caption">(\#fig:diverging-scales)(ref:diverging-scales)</p>
 </div>

+As an example application of a diverging color scale, consider Figure \@ref(fig:map-Texas-race), which shows the percentage of people identifying as white in Texas counties.
+Even though percentage is always a positive number, a diverging scale is justified here, because 50% is a meaningful midpoint value.
+Numbers above 50% indicate that whites are in the majority and numbers below 50% indicate the opposite.
+The visualization makes it easy to identify counties where whites are a clear majority, counties where they are a minority, and counties that are approximately even between whites and non-whites.

 (ref:map-Texas-race) Percentage of people identifying as white in Texas counties.
 Whites are in the majority in North and East Texas but not in South or West Texas.
-Data source: 2010 decennial U.S. Census.
+Data source: 2010 Decennial U.S. Census.

 <div class="figure" style="text-align: center">
 <img src="color_basics_files/figure-html4/map-Texas-race-1.png" alt="(ref:map-Texas-race)" width="672" />